 Your coursework will be enhanced with field trips and opportunities to get out into the Okanagan’s great outdoors.
 In your third or fourth year of study, you’ll have the option of completing directed studies and conducting independent readings and research.

 If you choose the honours option, you’ll undertake an independent research project under the supervision of a faculty member.
-The Irving K. Barber School of Arts and Sciences holds an annual undergraduate research conference on UBC’s Okanagan campus to showcase student research projects.
+The Irving K. Barber Faculty of Science holds an annual undergraduate research conference on UBC’s Okanagan campus to showcase student research projects.

 - Go Global